ltelab/disdrodb/docs/source/readers.rst

 A DISDRODB reader is a python function responsible for reading one raw data file and converting it into a DISDRODB-compliant object.

 Depending on the raw data file format, the reader will produce either an L0A ``pandas.DataFrame`` or an L0B ``xarray.Dataset``.
-When it ingest a raw text file, the reader has to output a DISDRODB L0A ``pandas.Dataframe``, while when it ingest a raw netCDF file, the reader has to output a DISDRODB L0B ``xarray.Dataset``.
+When it ingests a raw text file, the reader must return a DISDRODB L0A ``pandas.DataFrame``, while when it ingests a raw netCDF file, the reader must return a DISDRODB L0B ``xarray.Dataset``.

 For raw text files, the reader function:

-1. defines the appropriate options (i.e delimiter, header row, and encoding) required to read the raw text file into a ``pandas.Dataframe``;
+1. defines the appropriate options (i.e., delimiter, header row, encoding) to read the raw text file into a ``pandas.DataFrame``;

-2. loads the the raw text file into a ``pandas.Dataframe``, assigning the correct variable names to the columns of the dataframe;
+2. loads the raw text file into a ``pandas.DataFrame``, assigning correct column names;

-3. adapts the ``pandas.Dataframe`` to the DISDRODB L0A standards, which involves for example dropping columns not part of the DISDRODB variables set and ensuring the presence of a UTC ``time`` column in datetime type format;
+3. adapts the ``pandas.DataFrame`` to DISDRODB L0A standards (e.g., drops non-DISDRODB columns, ensures a UTC ``time`` column in datetime format);

-4. outputs the ``pandas.Dataframe`` in the DISDRODB L0A format.
+4. returns the ``pandas.DataFrame`` in DISDRODB L0A format.

 In the case of raw netCDF files, the reader function:

-1. opens the netCDF file into an ``xarray.Dataset`` object;
+1. opens the file into an ``xarray.Dataset``;

-2. rename the dataset variables to the expected DISDRODB variables set;
+2. renames dataset variables to match DISDRODB conventions;

-3. adapts the ``xarray.Dataset`` to the DISDRODB L0B standards, which involves for example dropping variables not included in the expected set of DISDRODB variables.
+3. adapts the ``xarray.Dataset`` to DISDRODB L0B standards (e.g., drops variables not in the expected set);

-4. outputs the ``xarray.Dataset`` in the DISDRODB L0B format.
+4. returns the ``xarray.Dataset`` in DISDRODB L0B format.

-In both cases, the reader encapsulates both the parsing logic for a single-file format and the cleanup rules needed to bring raw measurements into the standardized DISDRODB format.
+In both cases, the reader encapsulates file parsing logic and cleanup rules to standardize raw measurements to the DISDRODB format.

 In the DISDRODB metadata of each station:

-* the ``reader`` reference points the disdrodb software to the reader required to process the station raw data.
+* the ``reader`` reference points DISDRODB to the reader required to process the station's raw data.

-* the ``raw_data_format`` variable specifies whether the source raw data is in the form of ``txt`` or ``netcdf``  files.
+* the ``raw_data_format`` variable specifies whether the source data are text (``txt``) or netCDF files.

 * the ``raw_data_glob_pattern`` defines which raw data files in the ``DISDRODB/RAW/<DATA_SOURCE>/<CAMPAIGN_NAME>/<STATION_NAME>/data`` directory will be ingested in the DISDRODB L0 processing chain.